 Looking back at 2016, the packaging industry took strides in more innovative, sustainable, and efficient directions.
 The top 2017 packaging trends for food and beverages include:

 Consumers of every age bracket are documenting their opinions and the details of their food truck orders with selfies, tweets and posts.
 This puts a little more pressure on today’s vendors to connect with modern consumers, and still fit functionality and sustainability with style into their offerings.

 Because of this food truck owners need to understand that they are selling much more than their menu items.
 Packaging plays a key role in conveying your food truck brand and solidifies your connections with consumers.

-To go along with the first of the 2016 packaging trends, the reason for light weighting is because consumers are more concerned than ever about the environment.
+This trend appears to come from one of our 2016 packaging trends.
+Consumers are more concerned than ever about the environment.
 However, these consumers are passively green and they want food businesses that provide the meals they purchase to do the heavy lifting.

 In the past few years, Styrofoam packaging has come under attack by environmentalists.
 As a result, some vendors have started using eco-friendly packaging for their food truck food.
 We have seen a gradual shift and growth of bio-based/plant-based plastic on the marketplace.
 Sustainable packaging is effective at alleviating consumer guilt, and this type of packaging has allowed some vendors to use it as a competitive tool to drive sales.